Everything Red and Green

 When my birthday came around my freshmen year of high school, my parents asked what I wanted.
 I said I wished it was Christmas time already.
 Mind you, my birthday is on the seventh of October.
 And like the loving people my parents are, they did just what I wished for.
 I came home one day from school and the entire inside of the house was decked out in Christmas decorations.
 Our house stayed like that until January.
 It lasted 4 months.
 It was my own little paradise.

 If you are a Christmas-joy-in-fall hater, there is logic to the madness.
 My family was going out of town for Thanksgiving and we were leaving on Christmas Day to go to Massachusetts in order to spend the holidays with family.
 So technically, the tree and decorations were up so early to make the most of bringing the Christmas accolades up and down the ladder from the attic.
 But, also to fulfill my wishes.
 So, we did that to be able to enjoy Christmas that year without having to haul a variety of decorations throughout the house every time a new holiday came around.
-And honestly, it was so much easier than having to put out pumpkins and skeletons one month, moving that out in 3 days, then putting up leaves, more pumpkins, and everything turkey out, putting that stuff away, and then finally unveiling the tree, placing jolly Santas throughout the house, and hanging the stockings.
+And honestly, it was so much easier than having to put out pumpkins and skeletons one month, moving that out in 3 days, then putting up leaves, more pumpkins, and everything turkey out, putting that stuff away, and then finally unveiling the tree, placing jolly Santa’s throughout the house, and hanging the stockings.
 But if you still don’t understand the logic, it was only Christmas at my house in the inside.
 On the outside, the door decorations changed as the holidays did.
-There was still some societal stipulations of decorations placed upon my household.
+There was still some societal stipulations about decorations placed upon my household.
 Everything was okay.
-Now, every year, sorry people, we decorate for Christmas, on the inside, before Thanksgiving is over.
+But now, every year, we decorate for Christmas, on the inside, before Thanksgiving is over.
 And you know what, it brings so much joy to me.
-Maybe not to you, but to me, it does.
 And that, that is more important than how other people feel about it.